 Compared to traditional (physical and relational) bullying, cyberbullying happens using electronic mediums; thus there are certain features that make it potentially more distressing for the victim.
 First, it is easier to carry out cyberbullying because the perpetrator does not need to confront the victim in person.
 This means that harassment can take place at any time of the day in the virtual world.
 It becomes harder to avoid attacks and the victim can feel that there is no escape.

 Second, the percentage of cyberbullying on social media keeps increasing due to the global use of social media and the fact that it is not only adults who have access to digital devices.
 Even teenagers and children use smartphones and the Internet.
-In fact, 95% of teenagers can easily have access to smartphones and 45% of them are online throughout the day.
-Also, 88% of teens say they have access to a desktop or laptop computer (Anderson and Jiang, 2018).
+In fact, 95% of teenagers have access to a smartphone, while 46% of them report being online almost constantly.
+Furthermore, 90% of teens say they have access to a desktop or laptop computer at home (Vogels et al., 2024).

 Because of this virtually limitless number of people who can see posts and conversations online, the victims might feel that they do not have control over the situation.
 Attackers can also be anonymous, so the victims might not even know who is harassing them and cannot approach them to tell them to stop.